Available Degrees

 • Stochastic processes

-The MoBiEn Master brings together scientists from different laboratories as well as professors from our 4 departments: Mathematics, Physics, Mechanical Engineering, and Computer Science.
-In this sense, it offers a coherent multidisciplinary program that makes MoBiEn a unique training whose core disciplines are Statistical Physics, Stochastic Processes, Biomechanics, Numerical Simulations, Statistical Methods, Advanced Data Analysis Techniques, and Artificial Intelligence.
+The MoBiEn Master's program brings together scientists from various laboratories as well as professors from our four departments: Mathematics, Physics, Mechanical Engineering, and Computer Science.
+In this way, it offers a cohesive multidisciplinary program that makes MoBiEn a unique educational experience, with core disciplines including Statistical Physics, Stochastic Processes, Biomechanics, Numerical Simulations, Statistical Methods, Advanced Data Analysis Techniques, and Artificial Intelligence.

-The MoBiEn Master's degree is open to highly motivated national and international students with a bachelor's degree in Physics, Mathematics, or Mechanical Engineering, who wish to study phenomena at the interface between mathematics, physics, engineering, biology and ecology.
-Applicants should have an excellent academic record, robust mathematical skills, and a strong theoretical background in their discipline.
-Familiarity with numerical programming and computer-aided computation is appreciated.
-No prior theoretical knowledge of biology or environmental systems is required: students will learn the basics during the first year of the Master's program.
+The MoBiEn Master’s program is open to highly motivated domestic and international students with a bachelor’s degree in Physics, Mathematics, or Mechanical Engineering who wish to study phenomena at the interface between mathematics, physics, engineering, biology, and ecology.
+Applicants should have an excellent academic record, strong mathematical skills, and a solid theoretical background in their field.
+Familiarity with numerical programming and computer-aided computation is preferred.
+No prior theoretical knowledge of biology or environmental systems is required: students will learn the basics during the first year of the Master’s program.

-Together with the MoBiEn pedagogical team, each student will develop a personalized research-oriented training plan that enhances his or her CV, skills, and scientific interests, by preparing measurable training objectives to be achieved at the end of each year.
-The training aims to prepare students for a PhD in basic research, or for professional opportunities in public or private research.
+Working with the MoBiEn teaching team, each student will develop a personalized, research-oriented training plan designed to enhance their résumé, skills, and scientific interests by setting measurable training goals to be achieved by the end of each year.
+The training program is designed to prepare students for a PhD in basic research or for professional opportunities in public or private research.

 Contact: